sf-wdi-21/EJS/README.md

 * Require it in the project in your index.js file: `app.set('view engine', 'ejs');`
 * For the purpose of learning we will make `profile.ejs` in your views folder

-* We will work on one route and for simplicity lets choose "/profile".
-In our route we will have something similar to:
+* We will work on one route, and for simplicity let's choose "/profile".
+In our route, we will have something similar to:

 ```js
 req.currentUser(function(err, user) {